-If you’re an aspiring or current educational leader, you know first-year teachers are cheap, but they don’t stay cheap for long.
-Hiring isn’t like buying a car — cars depreciate right off the lot, but teachers cost more and more with every year experience.
+First-year teachers are cheap, but they don’t stay cheap for long.
+Hiring a new teacher is the opposite of buying a car.
+Cars depreciate right off the lot, but teachers cost more every year experience.
 That cost can add up!

-Any educational leader worth his or her salt would do well to hire a handful of brand new teachers who cost less and won’t grumble about any of these things — they’ll just take the curriculum they’re given and teach their guts out until they knock the scores out of the park.
+Any principal worth his or her salt would do well to hire brand new teachers who cost less and are afraid to complain since they don’t have tenure.
+They’ll just take the curriculum and go.

 If you’re the type of 21st century educational leader who really wants to please a school board you may ask, “What are the best ways to squeeze the most out of my new hires before they become experienced and too expensive?
 You’ve got to handle this quickly.
 Otherwise, it’ll be too late.